timothystorm/country-ui/HELP.md

 # Runners

-## Run dockerized

-Packages the app for _production_ and deploys it to a ngix container on port '80';
+## 🐳 Running as a Dockerized NGINX App

 ```bash
 docker compose -f docker-compose.yaml up -d --build
 ```

+> The app is served via NGINX on port 80 inside the container.

 ## Stop dockerized